-Determines how gray shades are displayed between minimum input (black) and maximum input (white) for a given amount of signal.
-The proper setting helps maintain optimized blacks and whites while ensuring a smooth transition for the "in-between" values utilized in grays.
+Determines how grey shades are displayed between minimum input (black) and maximum input (white) for a given amount of signal.
+The proper setting helps maintain optimized blacks and whites while ensuring a smooth transition for the "in-between" values using levels of gray.
 Unlike brightness and contrast controls, the overall tone of an image can be lightened or darkened without changing the two extremes and your images will be more vibrant yet with good detail in dark areas when using the Gamma control.

 The nominal setting for Gamma Correction of 0 is correct for most signals and conditions.
 If excess ambient light washes out the image and it becomes difficult or impossible to see details in dark areas, increase the gamma correction setting to compensate.
-NOTE: The range for this control has changed.
-After an upgrade from version 1.2 or earlier to version 1.3 or later, the setting for Gamma Correction must be set again.